port-labs/port-docs/docs/software-catalog/scorecard/scorecard.md

 ## Scorecard total level calculation

-As shown above, a Scorecard is built from several rules, and each one of them have a `level` property.
+As shown above, a Scorecard is built from several rules, and each one of them has a `level` property.
 The available levels are `Gold`, `Silver`, `Bronze`, if an entity passes all of the rules from a certain level it gets to that level, while ensuring it passed all previous levels.

 :::note